aametwally/Analyze-Java-Apps/README.md

 ## Running the tests

 There are a couple of test cases implemented in this program.
+Also, there is one integration test that test fro callGraph and Isomorphism classes.
 These test cases ensure that every method works as expected.
 You can test them using:
 ```
 sbt test
 ```